20LitersAdmin/liters_tracker/README.md

 # LITERS TRACKER
 A custom reporting app for 20 Liters

-DONE: just use #index for reports instead of #all?
-E.g. technologies

 * 'Add plan' && 'Add report' buttons on technologies#show?by_sector don't do anything, but should
 - POLICED by current_user.can_create('Report') && current_user.can_create('Plan')